 The 60-second version

 Returning from vacation is when most well-intentioned training programs fall apart: the post-vacation week 1 is more dangerous than the vacation itself for the typical cycle of “skip vacation” → “come back hard to compensate” → “injury or burnout.”
-The 2000 Mujika & Padilla detraining review and 2013 Bosquet meta-analysis make the math clear: 1–2 weeks of complete inactivity produces <2% strength loss in trained populations and ~5–7% aerobic loss — Small, recoverable, not worth panicking about Mujika 2000.
+The 2000 Mujika & Padilla detraining review and 2013 Bosquet meta-analysis make the math clear: 1–2 weeks of complete inactivity produces <2% strength loss in trained populations and ~5–7% aerobic loss — small, recoverable, not worth panicking about Mujika 2000.
 The honest re-entry protocol: cut starting loads to ~85% of pre-vacation working weights for week 1; reduce session frequency at first; walking as the first session back; track sessions completed, not numbers, for 2 weeks; accept that the first 2–3 sessions back will feel worse than expected.
 This article covers what actually happens when you return, the week-by-week protocol, and the specific traps that cause re-entry failures.

 What happens when you return